tylerbevan/recipes.tbevan.us/content/desserts/butterscotch_pecan_pan_cookie.rst

 on low, gradually add flour mixture to butter mixture, beating just until combined.
 Stir in butterscotch and pecans.
 Spread in 12" skillet.

-Bake until lightly browned, about 45 minutes.
-Let cool for 15 minutes.
+Bake for 40 minutes, cover with foil, and bake 15 more minutes.
+Let cool for 30 minutes before slicing.
-Serve with ice cream, if desired.

 -----
 Notes